Hempfield High School: Basketball

 The Hempfield boys' basketball program is led by Coach Danny Walck.
 Since taking over in 2010, he has led the Black Knights to a playoff appearance every season.
 This includes his first year, 2010-2011, where the Knights won the Lancaster-Lebanon League title.
 He is assisted by Dave Brown, Ian Daecher, Mark Macik, and Matt Wagaman.

 Football

-Led by former Head Coach Ron Zeiber, the Hempfield football program has dramatically increased in performance in recent years.
+Led by Head Coach George Eager, the Hempfield football program has dramatically increased in performance in recent years.
 They recently have had two straight berths to the PIAA District 3 AAAA playoffs and advanced to the quarterfinals both times.
 They lost in double overtime to Cumberland Valley in 2013.
 They lost in triple overtime to Central Dauphin-East in 2014.
 They currently play in Section 1 of the L-L League.